Author resource center

 Complimentary and discounted O’Reilly titles

 Authors will typically receive five free print copies of their book and can purchase additional copies at a 50% discount.
-Please contact our if you’d like to purchase additional copies of your book.
+Please contact our customer support team ( if you’d like to purchase additional copies of your book.